-- An experienced cross-discipline Major Projects & Investments team has been set up to allow the Council to be more proactive in identifying issues and barriers to housing delivery on major sites.
-Part of their remit is to develop close working with land owners/developers of the key sites across the District relationships together with infrastructure providers and other departments in the Council in order to unlock barriers to delivery.
-This includes a full review of the Councils' own estate and a more proactive land assembly and 'commercial' approach to site delivery if required.
-The team has been successful in leveraging public funding where developing business cases to help unlock sites. available and This includes developing some of the first council housing in Adur for more than 30 years.
-Further innovative ideas are also delivering results, with the Councils' Opening Doors project having saved more than £200k in Temporary Accommodation costs through working directly with landlords. - 3.23 The Council has also appointed a Development Manager to oversee both the delivery of council owned sites and to identify any opportunities to acquire land in the private sector which could be developed for new affordable homes.
+3.22 An experienced cross-discipline Major Projects & Investments team was set up to allow the Council to be more proactive in identifying issues and barriers to housing delivery on major sites.
+Part of their remit was to develop close working relationships with land owners/developers of the key sites across the District together with infrastructure providers and other departments in the Council in order to unlock barriers to delivery.
+This included a full review of the Councils' own estate and a more proactive land assembly and 'commercial' approach to site delivery if required.
+The team has been successful in leveraging public funding where available and developing business cases to help unlock sites.
+This includes developing some of the first council housing in Adur for more than 30 years.
+Further innovative ideas are also delivering results, with the Councils' Opening Doors project having saved more than £200k in Temporary Accommodation costs through working directly with landlords.
+However, due to a Council wide service redesign, the Major Projects & Investment Team has been dissolved and absorbed into the newly created Regenerative Development team.
+This team will facilitate and enable the delivery of regenerative and regeneration schemes, working with delivery partners and leveraging inward investment.
+This will include residential development.